YSHebron/cs140-project2-multigrep/README.md

 A prudent attempt at making a multiprocessing version was also done by on-the-go study of multiprocess-safety and implementation of interprocess communication constructs such as shared files and shared memory sections (e.g. via `mmap()`).
 For the result, see `multiprocess.c`.
-This is almost working, the only issue was with the chain termination of sibling processes.
+This is almost working, the only issue was in the chain termination of sibling processes.

 Main language used was C. Compilation and testing were done through Oracle VirtualBox using CS 140's prebuilt Ubuntu appliance.
 Other tools used include Valgrind for catching memory leaks.